dimastatz/coding-assesments/cogntiv/part2/README.md

   - uploadData(presignedS3Url): uploads file to S3 using [presigned](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html) URL
 - Data Consumption
   - getObjectLists(query): returns the list of s3 object urls by the query criteria
-  - getListOfrecordingSessions(): returns the list of all preprocessed recorded session
+  - getRecordingSessions(from, to): returns the list of preprocessed recorded session by date range

 ## High-Level Design
-The proposed architecture is a stack of five logical tiers (layers): data collection, data ingestion, data processing, and data consumption.
+The proposed architecture is a stack of five logical tiers (layers): data collection, data ingestion, data processing, data consumption and infrastructure.
 Each layer consists of multiple components.

 <table width="256px">
   <tr>